Odhynn/Naerk/content/Places/Plunder Town.md

 > > | Location | southeast [[Zelgerosh]] |

 A vast pirate port and refuge full of unrully crews.
 It is where the [[Pirate Council]] takes place.

+## History

+Originally a fortified outpost founded by [[Qurin]] and general [[Duarte]] during the [[First Zelgerosh Expedition]], the second quickly took over and expelled all those not loyal to him.
+He started attacking merchant convoys and eventually turned to piracy.
+The settlement quickly became a pirate refuge, the name originated from the plunder that arrived in town, waiting to be spent or deposited.